wmorgan/dcos-docs/1.7/overview/architecture.md

 The DC/OS user space spans System Components and Services (like Chronos or Kafka):

 - [System Components](../components/) are installed and are running by default in the DC/OS cluster and include (but are not limited to) the following:
-  - The Admin router is an open source NGNIX configuration that provides central authentication and proxy to DC/OS services.
+  - The Admin Router is an open source NGNIX configuration that provides central authentication and proxy to DC/OS services.
   - Exhibitor automatically configures ZooKeeper during installation and provides a usable Web UI to ZooKeeper.
   - Mesos-DNS provides service discovery, allowing apps and services to find each other by using the domain name system (DNS).
   - Minuteman is the internal layer 4 load balancer.